Course Improvement Grants for GSI-Led Sections

 The maximum amount awarded is $300, and full or partial funding may be provided.
 Funds are transferred to and administered by the department in which the course is being taught.
 Any items purchased through this program shall remain the property of the University, as stipulated in the award letter.
 Funds must be spent by the end of the semester in which the grant is awarded.

-To submit a proposal, you must complete an application form (Word doc).
-Two copies of the proposal must be submitted to the GSI Teaching & Resource Center, 301 Sproul Hall—#5900.
+To submit a proposal, you must complete an application form and submit it electronically to the GSI Teaching & Resource Center, firstname.lastname@example.org.
 The application must be accompanied by all documents relevant to the request, including a curriculum vitae or résumé for prospective speakers, a letter of support from the faculty member in charge of the course, and, when appropriate, a minimum of two estimates for any purchases over $100.

 There is no deadline, but applications, letters of support, and any required documentation must be received no later than three weeks prior to the implementation of the proposed project.
 Applications are accepted year-round.